HDMTLab/HDMTLab.github.io/_people/seohwa_hwang.md

 <hr>

-Hello, my name is Seohwa Hwang and I am a post-doctoral researcher in Department of Statistics at Seoul National University.
+Hello, my name is Seohwa Hwang and I am a post-doctoral researcher of Statistics at Seoul National University.
 My research interests include multiple hypotheses testing, online inference, and statistical methods for small sample sizes.
 I am highly motivated to conduct research that can help make meaningful contributions to the field.

 <hr>